rrialq/dependency-version-enforcer-plugin/README.md

 Rules for environments
 ====
+##Readme first
+This is a project in planning stage.
+Only ideas, and experiments, so don't ask me for nothing for the moment (thank you).

 ##About this plugin
 Rules for environments is a new plugin for Maven 2/3.
 The main use of the plugin is to break the project construction if any dependency, or the project itself, does not meet a set of pre-established rules.